 The note of Solidarity at the end is purely projective and hypothetical: Solidarity may only exist after corrective measures are taken to repair the existing structure that causes such suspicions.
 Again, there seems to be a wide chasm between, on the one hand, the immediate Ethical tasks of “addressing the needs of the disadvantaged” and developing critical language, and on the other hand, the daunting Structural task of “restructuring and remaking the world.”

-That gap—the distance between palliative action and revolutionary social change, the same lacuna found in McIntosh’s essay—is perhaps the central motif of contemporary Leftist discourse, and it remains an unsolved problem.8 The combination of (1) Structural oppression, (2) false consciousness in both oppressors and oppressed, and (3) an Ethical imperative to reconstruct the system, sets an immense challenge for Leftists, far beyond the challenge liberals (in their ostensible false consciousness) pose for themselves.
+That gap—the distance between palliative action and revolutionary social change, the same lacuna found in McIntosh’s essay—is perhaps the central motif of contemporary Leftist discourse, and it remains an unsolved problem.[8.
+In Making Sense of Marx (1985), Jon Elster suggests that an ill-founded conception of false consciousness, replete with “ill-founded functional explanations…arbitrary explanations in terms of ‘similarities’ or ‘homologies’ between thought and society and frictionless speculations,” may be at the root of this inability to formulate a convincing, grounded link between individual action and societal change.]
+The combination of (1) Structural oppression, (2) false consciousness in both oppressors and oppressed, and (3) an Ethical imperative to reconstruct the system, sets an immense challenge for Leftists, far beyond the challenge liberals (in their ostensible false consciousness) pose for themselves.

 Crenshaw does, however, provide one notable practical guideline which is only implicit in McIntosh’s paper: the Rawlsian imperative to focus on the most disadvantaged.
 Here, at least, is one rule that can be followed on the Ethical level: the more marginalized an individual or group, the more they merit attention, and the more that attention will be capable of escaping the Structural trap.
 Consequently, anti-oppression discourse sometimes turns into an arms race (sometimes caricatured as “Oppression Olympics”), in which participants appear to compete for the label of who belongs to the most oppressed groups.
 But the cause is not just narcissism or ressentiment, but the prerequisite of some sort of comparative ranking (taking intersectionality into account) in order to do anti-oppression work.
 Addressing those who are not most disadvantaged only “reinforces the status quo.”
 One intersectionality advocate condemned the Matthew Shepard Act, which extended hate crime law to gender and sexual orientation, on the grounds that it “it uses the name and experience of a white cisgender man to exemplify queerphobic hate violence,” rather than invoking “further marginalized” victims.
 The intersectionality calculus also provides a way to adjudicate disputes; for instance, trans-exclusionary feminists (or TERFs) are part of the problem, since cis women are less oppressed than trans people.